Younes-ch/Younes-ch/README.md

 <br>

 ## :sassy_man:  About me
-- :school: I am a `Junior` at Higher Institute of Applied Science and Technology of Sousse
+- :school: I am a `2nd year` Bachelor's degree student in Computer Science at the Higher Institute of Applied Science and Technology of Sousse
 - :technologist: I love using Software as a solution for every `Problem`
 - :computer: I am a competitive programmer mainly at `Codewars`
 - :student: I’m currently learning: `Computer Science` and `Software Engineering`.